leonetlab-upct/bleo/README.md

 `updatemap=/usr/local/bin/updatemap`

 This specifies the location of the `updatemap` application, which is used by `bleo.sh` to update the delays of the LEO network interfaces.
 A version compiled for x86_64 is provided; for other platforms, simply run `make`.
-If bLEO has been installed in your home directory, you can simply set `updatemap=~/bleo/updatemap`
+If bLEO is located in `~/bleo`, you can simply set `updatemap=~/bleo/updatemap`

 `setprop=/usr/local/bin/setprop.o`

 This is the location of the `setprop.o` eBPF module, which is used by the `updatemap` application to set up the network link delays.
 The script `bleo.sh` is responsible for loading it on each network interface.
 A version compiled for x86_64 is provided; for other platforms, simply run `make`.
-If bLEO has been installed in your home directory, you can simply set `setprop=~/bleo/setprop.o`
+If bLEO is located in `~/bleo`, you can simply set `setprop=~/bleo/setprop.o`

 `tracer=/usr/local/bin/tracer`

 This is the location of the `tracer` application.
 This application allows tracing the path across LEO satellites used by a connection.
 A version compiled for x86_64 is provided; for other platforms, simply run `make`.
-If bLEO has been installed in your home directory, you can simply set `tracer=~/bleo/tracer`
+If bLEO is located in `~/bleo`, you can simply set `tracer=~/bleo/tracer`

 `numgs=2`, `gs_coords="50.110924,8.682127;46.635700,14.311817"`